henrywu2019/BentoML/docs/source/concepts.rst

     installed_svc = IrisClassifier.load()
     installed_svc.predict([[5.1, 3.5, 1.4, 0.2]])

-  This also allow users to upload their BentoService to pypi.org as public python package or to their organization's private PyPi index to share with other developers.
+  This also allow users to upload their MyModel to pypi.org as public python package or to their organization's private PyPi index to share with other developers.

   .. code-block:: bash